Inouye165/React-Photo-App/docs/PRODUCT_STORY.md

 Between roughly **November 21 and November 25, 2025**, you put security and reliability front and center:

 - **Row Level Security (RLS)** ensured that each user’s data stayed isolated in the database.
-- **Cookie-based authentication** replaced token-in-query patterns, tightening how sessions are managed.
+- **Bearer token authentication** became the standard for protected routes, and cookie-based auth was limited to legacy/transition use (e.g., image access/E2E) while eliminating token-in-query patterns.
-- **CSRF protection** with token + Origin checks guarded against cross-site attacks.
+- **CSRF defenses** use strict Origin/Referer verification (no CSRF tokens).
 - Concurrency limits and race-condition fixes prevented a single user from overwhelming the system with uploads.
 - CI was tamed, flaky tests were fixed, and the pipeline became stable and predictable.